Compliance and Enforcement

 Waste Tire Hauling and Storage.
 CalRecycle regulates the collection, storage, handling, and disposal of waste tires.
 The regulated community includes waste tire-related businesses, registered waste tire haulers/handlers and permitted waste tire storage/processing facilities.
 CalRecycle’s enforcement efforts ensure that facilities, sites, and haulers are operating according to state waste tire storage and handling standards.
 Activities include registering waste tire haulers; permitting waste tire facilities; and inspecting haulers, generators and facilities.

 The CalRecycle Enforcement Report summarizes enforcement activity data for the calendar year, describes enforcement program elements, and highlights future directions.
 (Prior to 2010, solid waste and waste tire management programs were summarized in CalEPA Enforcement Reports.)

-The websites below provide additional information on compliance and enforcement issues handled by CalRecycle or CalEPA, as well as resources for LEAs and TEAs.
+The websites below provide additional information on compliance and enforcement issues handled by CalRecycle or CalEPA, as well as resources for local enforcement agencies.

-Tire Enforcement Agency Toolbox: This site was developed to assist local tire enforcement agencies (TEA) in their inspection and related responsibilities related to tire generators, haulers and end use facilities.
-Annual grants support TEAs to more effectively provide statewide enforcement coverage.
+Tire Enforcement Agency Toolbox.
+Resources for local tire enforcement agencies (TEA) related to their inspection and other regulatory responsibilities for tire generators, haulers, and end use facilities.

-CalEPA Enforcement Site: This site has information on who enforces California's environmental laws, as well as information on training opportunities and enforcement guidance documents.
+CalEPA Enforcement Site.
+Information on state and regional entities that enforce California's environmental laws (air, water, hazardous waste, and pesticides) as well as training and enforcement guidance documents.